EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 Again, I suggest you **write your first draft freely**.
 Let your story come out naturally at least once before you start a deep dive analysis on it.

-That said, it seems that every story I write has at least one scene I just can't seem break down.
+That said, it seems that every story I write has at least one scene I just can't seem to break down.
 I might have a general idea of what I want to have happen in the scene, but when I actually go to script it out, the words don't come out right, or the panel structure is all wrong.
 If I'm really struggling to script out a scene, I use the following formula to help break the scene down into its components:

 - First, I **split apart the individual actions of the scene**